 How accurate is the movie Patton?

-The movie shows the strengths and weakness of this difficult and brilliant man.
+The movie shows the strengths and weakness of this challenging and brilliant man.
 The movie Patton was released in 1970 during the midst of the Vietnam War.
-When it was released it was both a critical and financial success.
+When it was released, it was both a critical and financial success.
 Directed by Franklin J. Schaffner, the movie was scripted by Francis Ford Coppola of Godfather fame and Edward Hill.
-The film was produced by Twentieth Century Fox.
+Twentieth Century Fox produced the film.
 The role of Patton was played by the American character actor George C Scott.
 The movie was enthusiastically received by both the public and the critics and won several Academy Awards.
-The movie fairly accurately reflects the reality of Patton’s role in the defeat of Germany.
+The film fairly accurately reflects the reality of Patton’s role in the defeat of Germany.

 Patton and the opening Speech

 The movie has one of the most memorable opening scenes in Hollywood history.
 George C. Scott emerges as Patton and gives a remarkable speech in front of a huge banner of the Stars and Stripes.
 The opening scene was written by Francis Ford Coppola and was not intended to be in the final cut of the movie, But, the director had second thoughts and luckily left it in.
 The speech of Patton was a unique blend of patriotism, nobility, and crudities.

 However, Patton never gave such a speech.
 It would be wrong to state that the speech was just a fabrication.
 Coppola cleverly took quotes from Patton’s speeches and interviews and combined them in a brilliant way.
 The words in the speech are Patton’s apart from some lines used by the screenwriter to integrate the quotes into a coherent speech.
 The result was one of the most outstanding introductions in movie history, but strictly speaking, Patton never gave this speech.